I think this is a perfect main course for your winter dinners and lunches, especially for the Thanksgiving spread.

 I adapted the stuffing for quince I have in my Mediterranean Vegetarian Feasts (page 156) omitting the tomato sauce.
 The stuffing is scented with the enticing Lebanese 7-spice blend and to this version I also added turmeric.

 If you are going to stuff only squash, I suggest you add some tart apple to the stuffing, or spike its sweetness with pomegranate molasses.
 You can, of course, use spicy sausage for flavor, since the original idea for this sumptuous vegan dish came to me from the traditional, meat-filled Turkish quince.

-I baked the stuffed squash and quince on a bed of Roasted Quince and Carrots, and the combination was wonderful.
+If you like, you can bake the stuffed squash and quince on a bed of Roasted Quince and Carrots; the combination is wonderful.

 But if you have time and want to make a special, festive treat I suggest you prepare the traditional Greek Pumpkin Preserves cutting the squash with the special, decorative cutter.